 Legend tells us much about William Trindle.
 He became renowned as a frontiersman, respected as an expert hunter and trapper among the Indians and the Settlers.
 He was known as a trustworthy Lieutenant in the Militia along with his friend John Silver.
 His family lived here for generations and went on to raise cattle for the city markets.
 In the 1700’s, this area was a frontier, far from the conveniences of Philadelphia.
 It took bold and decisive action to rely on trapping and trading, hunting and fishing until they could clear the land and build their homes.

 Situated between Williams Grove and Sinclair Roads, Trindle Station is conveniently located near schools and shopping; between town and country.
 There is easy access to Trindle Road, the Carlisle Pike and all the major interstates.
 We are very close to the charming borough of Mechanicsburg with its lovely shops, galleries and restaurants.
 Just a few miles away, you will find an array of genuine Farmer's Markets offering seasonal harvest and produce fresh off the farm.

 Call us to reserve your new home site today!

 * When choosing your neighborhood, consider the neighborhood design...

-Trindle Station was designed with gently curving streets as an alternative to conventional "grid" layout.
-The winding roads create areas of green space and and help to slow down traffic while increasing the overall visual aesthetics of the neighborhood street-scape.
+Trindle Station was designed with gently curving streets as an alternative to the conventional "grid" layout.
+The winding roads create areas of green space and help to slow down traffic, while increasing the overall visual aesthetics of the neighborhood street-scape.

-We hope you'll agree with those who already make their home at Trindle Station, that our gently curving streets, open green space, increased safety of sidewalks & street lights, together with the lower-tax location of Monroe Township add to the appeal and beauty of the neighborhood.
+We hope you'll agree with those who already have made Trindle Station their home, that our gently curving streets, open green space, and attention to safety by having sidewalks & street lights, together with the lower-tax location of Monroe Township, add to the appeal and beauty of the neighborhood.